 Kristen holds her Master’s in Social Work and Bachelor’s Degree in Psychology, which she earned from the University of Central Florida.
 She is a Registered Clinical Social Worker Intern, currently working towards licensure.
 Kristen has always had a passion for working with people who are dealing with trauma and who are in crisis, which she utilized in mental health inpatient facilities.
 Along with her work in mental health, Kristen has experience working with survivors of human trafficking as well as military veterans.
 Kristen hopes to empower the clients she works with in order to help them see their own strength and resilience.

-Rachael holds a master’s degree in mental health counseling and a bachelor’s degree in psychology, both from the University of Central Florida.
+Rachael (they/them/theirs) holds a master’s degree in mental health counseling and a bachelor’s degree in psychology, both from the University of Central Florida.
+Rachael is a registered mental health counselor with the state of Florida, working towards licensure.
 Rachael has experience and passion for working with adolescents and middle-aged individuals experiencing crises.
 Rachael is driven to work towards social justice utilizing acceptance and commitment therapy, mindfulness, self-compassion, and strengths-based models.
 Rachael specializes in working with the LGBT population, specifically transgender individuals.
 Rachael is additionally a guardian advocate, a speaker for RAINN, and a board member of Trans Lifeline.
 Rachael is empowerment based and believes that under trauma and pain is the capacity for growth and joy.

 Diana graduated with her Bachelors in Psychology in 2011 from the University of South Florida then proceeded to work in a private advocacy group for veterans post-graduation.
 She then pursued her Bachelors in Social Work in 2015, then went on to purse her Masters in Clinical Social Work from the University of Central Florida.
 Diana previously worked as a Crisis Counselor at United Way 211.
 While being a crisis counselor, she developed a great set of skills to help people from all different walks of life.
 Diana was able to transfer her skills and acquired new ones while working at Central Florida behavioral Hospital.
 She worked along side nurses, psychiatrists and other interdisciplinary disciplines.
 Diana is excited to join the VSC team to help those with their healing process.